-We intend to significantly expand the scope of our operating and financial systems in order to build our business.
-Our growth rate may place a significant strain on our financial resources for a number of reasons, including, but not limited to, the following:
+We may need to significantly expand the scope of our operating and financial systems in order to build our business.
+Our expenses and the growth rate of these expenses may place a significant strain on our financial resources for a number of reasons, including, but not limited to, the following:

-- the need for continued development of the financial and information management systems; - · the need to manage relationships with future licensees, resellers, distributors and strategic partners; - the need to hire and retain skilled management, technical and other personnel necessary to support and manage our business; and - the need to train and manage our employee base.
+- the need for continued development of the financial and information management systems; - the need to manage relationships with future licensees, resellers, distributors and strategic partners; - the need to hire and retain skilled management, technical and other personnel necessary to support and manage our business; and - the need to train and manage our employee base.